-- 1. Go to NVIDIA Control Panel. - 2.
-Click Manage 3D Settings and select either Global Settings or Program Settings. - 3.
-Click the Settings menu items to select any global options required, or select a program to customize from the drop-down menu (click Add to add any program that does not appear in the menu).
+- 4. Click the On button under Hardware-accelerated GPU scheduling. - 5.
+You will then need to restart the computer to apply the settings. - 6.
+After the restart go to the NVIDIA Control Panel. - 7.
+Click Manage 3D Settings (3D Settings) and select Program Settings (tab) - 8.
+Select a program to customize from the drop-down menu, or click Add to add any program that does not appear in the menu.